codingroses/codingroses/README.md

 ### Credits
-Special thank you to Zolan.
-The theme is forked from <a href="https://github.com/artemsheludko/zolan">Zolan's page</a>. <p>If you like to sponsor the themes Artem Sheludko created please consider his <a href="https://www.patreon.com/artemsheludko" target="_blank">Patreon</a>.
+Special thank you to Artem Shedulko.
+The theme is forked from <a href="https://github.com/artemsheludko/zolan">their's page</a>. <p>If you like to sponsor the themes Artem Sheludko created please consider his <a href="https://www.patreon.com/artemsheludko" target="_blank">Patreon</a>.